hqman/earth-animation/README.md

 # Earth Animation 🌍

-## Great News!
-Claude 3.7 Empowers UI Designers! 🚀
+## Claude 3.7 Empowers UI Designers! 🚀

 My experience has been both surprising and amazing! ✨